 GPC Wales has produced a heat map of Wales which captures practices that have closed, have transferred to health board management, or are deemed at risk.

-GPC Wales have produced guidance on taxation and the employment status of GPs working in OOH or managed practices.
+GPC Wales has produced updated guidance on the employment status of GPs working in OOH or managed practices.

 We’re also focused on: